amplitude/amplitude-docs/content/collections/under-the-hood/en/flag-dependencies.md

 *Available for experiments only*

 A holdout group withholds a percentage of traffic from a group of experiments, allowing measurement of the long-term and combined impact of multiple experiments.
-In Amplitude Experiment, a holdout group is implemented using a flag with two variants: `holdout` and `on`, where the `holdout` variant is allocated the holdout percentage defined on creation.
+Amplitude Experiment implements a holdout group using a flag with two variants: `holdout` and `on`, where the `holdout` variant is allocated the holdout percentage defined on creation.
 Experiments in the group depend on the holdout group's variant `on`.

 The variant result of a holdout group's evaluation isn't returned but is assigned as a user property to enable holdout analysis.

 For more information, see [Holdout Groups](/docs/experiment/advanced-techniques/holdout-groups-exclude-users)

-## Flag Prerequisites
+## Flag prerequisites

 *Available for flags and experiments*

-Flag prerequisites allow flags and experiments to depend on other flags and experiments so targeting can be based on the result of another flag evaluation.
-Evaluation of the prerequisites can look for specific variant(s) or be configured to target users who were not included in the prerequisite flag or experiment.
+Flag prerequisites allow flags and experiments to depend on other flags and experiments to base targeting on the result of another flag evaluation.
+Evaluation of the prerequisites can look for specific variants or be configured to target users who weren't included in the prerequisite flag or experiment.

-For more information, see [Flag Prerequisites ](/docs/experiment/advanced-techniques/flag-prerequisites)
+For more information, see [Flag Prerequisites](/docs/experiment/advanced-techniques/flag-prerequisites)

 ## Local evaluation support